Chinnideepika/prod-ML-Task-2-Retail-store-clustering/README.md

-# PRODI GY_ML_02 – Customer Segmentation Using K-Means
+# PRODIGY_ML_02 – Customer Segmentation Using K-Means

 This project is my submission for **Task 02** of the **Prodigy InfoTech Machine Learning Internship**.